mgireesh05/launcher/README.md

 # launcher
-This demonstrates the usage of dockerode to remotely deploy docker containers.
+This demonstrates the usage of https://github.com/apocas/dockerode to remotely deploy docker containers.
 Feel free to add a comment or send a PR if you want more examples.

 # Get the image